Oh dear, something went wrong.

 If submitted between 9am and 5pm we aim to provide an outcome within the hour!
 Your vet should be able to tell you if they’re signed up to the service.

-If your vets are not signed up to our Pawtal system, we can look to pre-authorise treatment going ahead within a 24-hour period that is or, exceeds £1000 within your policy terms and limits.
+If your vets are not signed up to our Pawtal system, we can look to pre-authorise treatment going ahead within a 24-hour period that is or, exceeds £1000.
+This will be subject to your policy terms and limits.
 Please note that our Basic policy would not be applicable.

 Can I claim for complementary treatment?

 Yes, all of our policies provide cover for complementary treatment, some of our policies are subject to an inner limit.
-You can check this this information by checking your ‘Your Complete Guide to Your Pet/Standard/Mature Policy’.
+You can check this information by checking your policy document.

 What should I do if I’m unhappy with the outcome of a claim?

-If you are unhappy with the outcome of a claim you should contact a Claims Specialist on 0344 557 0300 to discuss your case further.
+If you are unhappy with the outcome of a claim, please call us on 0344 557 0300 to discuss your case further.

 Should you wish to make a complaint, please visit our complaints page or more information.